richafnu/Viva/Viva/glint/setup/import-historical-response-data.md

 - **First column:**
   - Email which **must** be: User e-mail
 - **Additional columns:**
   - **Question IDs:** Use unique question IDs exported in **Step 4.
-Set up a survey program** to assign Glint Question IDs to your historical response data.
+Set up a survey program** to assign Viva Glint Question IDs to your historical response data.
     - **Key Outcome Items:** Ensure that these items are included in your Raw Score File (for example: eSat and Recommend).
 If Viva Glint Key Outcome items don't exist in historical data, include the Question IDs as blank columns in your Raw Score File.
     - **Rating Question Comments:** For open-ended feedback associated with rating questions, place a column to the right of the question column and add **_COMMENTS** to the question ID.
     - **Open-ended Questions:** Use the same column layout as for rating question comments but populate 0 where there's a comment and -1 where there's no comment.
-For more information on cleaning up open-ended feedback before importing to Glint, see the **Comment cleanup** section.
+For more information on cleaning up open-ended feedback before importing to Viva Glint, see the **Comment cleanup** section.
     - **Multi-select Questions:** Separate numerical response values with a colon (:).
-If importing raw data exported from Glint, convert text responses to numerical responses.
+If importing raw data exported from Viva Glint, convert text responses to numerical responses.
 For example: If a user selects response options two, three, and five, their response value should be: `2:3:5`.
 If comments are attached to responses, use the same column layout as for rating question comments.

 #### Comment cleanup

 To ensure that open-ended feedback from historical data doesn't cause import errors and displays correctly in the Comments report, take these steps to clean up comments.

-To retain special characters and formatting, always open .csv files by [importing data from .csv](https://go.microsoft.com/fwlink/?linkid=2247414).
+To retain special characters and formatting, use the [Text Import Wizard](https://support.microsoft.com/office/text-import-wizard-c5b02af6-fda1-4440-899f-f78bafe41857) to import data into Excel.

 - Replace any back slashes ( \ ) with forward slashes ( / ).
   - For example: Replace *My manager is kind\caring.* with *My manager is kind/caring.*